emqx/blog/en/202109/emqx-newsletter-202108.md

 We just introduced on-the-fly configuration update and reloading, you may wonder how we ensure the changes are applied across all nodes in a cluster.
 This is why we have implemented the “Cluster Call” feature.

-Previously we have been using Erlang’s multi-call in EMQ X to replicate changes to all nodes in the cluster, which is straightforward to use and mostly working just fine in most of the network scenarios.
+Previously we have been using Erlang’s multi-call in EMQX to replicate changes to all nodes in the cluster, which is straightforward to use and mostly working just fine in most of the network scenarios.
 However, there has been a lack of a nice rollback or failure handling.

 The “Cluster Call” feature allows us to replicate the change in an async fashion, which will eventually get the same changes applied on all nodes in the cluster.

 ## Configuration Document Generation

-In EMQ X 5.0, source code will become the single source of truth for API and configuration documentation.
+In EMQX 5.0, source code will become the single source of truth for API and configuration documentation.
 With the help of [HOCON schema feature](https://github.com/emqx/hocon/blob/master/SCHEMA.md), keeping code and documentation in sync will be effortless.
 Below is an example of listener config documentation.

-Here in the picture is a screenshot of the generated configuration document for the QUIC listener --- Yes, in case you have missed our previous updates, EMQ X now has a PoC implementation of MQTT over [QUIC](https://datatracker.ietf.org/doc/rfc9000/).
+Here in the picture is a screenshot of the generated configuration document for the QUIC listener --- Yes, in case you have missed our previous updates, EMQX now has a PoC implementation of MQTT over [QUIC](https://datatracker.ietf.org/doc/rfc9000/).

 ![generated configuration document for the QUIC listener](https://static.emqx.net/images/8e3946d74c74a232d0a06afab61800c9.png)